 Part D Coverage Stages

-Unlike a standard Part D plan in which the retiree is required to pay a percentage of the full retail cost of the drug, members enrolled in the TRAIL MAPD Program pay only the plan’s standard copayment through the Initial Coverage and Coverage Gap stages.
+Unlike a standard Part D plan in which the enrollee is required to pay a percentage of the full retail cost of the drug, State members enrolled in the TRAIL MAPD Program pay only the plan’s standard copayment through the Initial Coverage and Coverage Gap stages.
 Paying only the standard copayment through the Coverage Gap is a valuable benefit for TRAIL MAPD members.
-Once a member reaches the Catastrophic Coverage stage (i.e., when the true out-of pocket costs reaches $5,000 for prescription drugs during the plan year), the member will pay either a small copayment or 5% coinsurance that is capped to limit a member’s out-of-pocket costs.
+Once a member reaches the Catastrophic Coverage stage (when the true out-of-pocket costs reach $5,100 for prescription drugs in 2019), the member will pay either a small copayment or 5% coinsurance that is capped to limit a member’s out-of-pocket costs.

-Since the TRAIL MAPD prescription coverage includes a Medicare Part D benefit, Medicare requires that members of TRAIL MAPD whose annual income is above a certain limit to pay an additional premium called IRMAA (Income-Related Monthly Adjustment Amount).
+Medicare requires those enrolled in a Medicare Part D plan whose annual income is above a certain limit to pay an additional premium called IRMAA (Income-Related Monthly Adjustment Amount).
 Medicare will look back at your tax return from two years ago to determine your income.
-For those members whose income is verified by the IRS to exceed the established limits a predetermination letter.
+For those members whose income is verified by the IRS to exceed the established limits, the Social Security Administration will send a predetermination letter.
 If applicable, IRMAA applies to both Medicare Parts B and D; therefore, members who pay an additional premium for their Medicare Part B coverage are the same members who will be charged the Medicare Part D IRMAA amount.
 Members will receive a quarterly bill in the mail from Social Security for these additional premiums.
-In order to remain in the Medicare Advantage plan, you must pay these additional premiums.
+To remain in the Medicare Advantage plan, affected members must pay these additional premiums.
 Go to medicare.gov for IRMAA premium amounts.